 In James Alcock’s classic 1995 article “The Belief Engine,” he said, “Our brains and nervous systems constitute a belief-generating machine, a system that evolved to assure not truth, logic, and reason, but survival.”
 Now he has expanded that thesis into a book, Belief: What It Means to Believe and Why Our Convictions Are So Compelling.

 Note: The study discussed here has also been covered by Mark Crislip.
 I wrote this before his article was published, so please forgive any repetition.
 I approached it from a different angle; and anyway, if something is worth saying once it’s probably worth saying twice.
-Echinacea purpurea, or purple coneflowers – not a cure for
+Is Echinacea effective for preventing and treating the common cold

 Faith healing is based on belief and is about as far as you can get from science-based medicine, but it is not exempt from science.
 If it really worked, science would be able to document its cures and would be the only reliable way to validate its effectiveness.
 Miraculous cures continue to be reported on